-The judgement on the Test Case has been handed down following the High Court trial (a copy is available on the FCA’s website), which ended on 30 July 2020.
-If one or more of the parties decides to appeal the judgment, it is anticipated that the FCA and any relevant insurers would seek to expedite the appeal process in the same way as the original trial.
+The judgment on the Test Case has been handed down following the High Court trial (a copy is available on the FCA’s website), which ended on 30 July 2020.
+The FCA, the Hiscox Action Group and six insurers have now been granted permission to appeal to the Supreme Court.
+The appeal hearing will start on 16 November and is currently scheduled to last four days.

 - Further information regarding the Test Case: https://www.fca.org.uk/firms/business-interruption-insurance